XWasHere/Goob-Station/Content.Goobstation.Shared/CurrencyStore/README.md

   - [x] Remove SharedCurrencyStoreManager entirely.
 The server and client have completely different needs.
 - [ ] Autocomplete for the token and permanentitem commands that filter out permanent items and tokens respectively.
 - [ ] Try to split up items and permanent items (DO: Holy Shit)
-- [ ] ServerCurrencyStoreSystem thread safety larp.
+- [x] Kill ServerCurrencyStoreSystem thread safety larp.
+- [ ] Maybe give conditions and effects player sessions instead of NetUserIds?
+A lot of things will need to get the player entity.
+It's easier this way.
+  - Maybe don't do this, they won't have it when this is modified to use EntityEffects.
 - [ ] Split up CurrencyStoreSystem and CurrencyStoreManager as partial classes.
 - [ ] Explain in this document how to add conditions and effects
 - [ ] Explain in this document how to utilize permanent items in other systems